Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

   - student NPCs go in project room in groups of 8
   - use card to open room
   - student NPCs lock the room by scanning card
-  - as student player can't enter the room if card was not scanned before dor was locked
+  - as student player can not enter the room if card was not scanned before dor was locked
   - student NPCs sit behind computer
   - Slide change on the room's TV
   - Teacher NPC can enter the room at some point with card